- Daniel Hogan (Sinfonietta)

 Nicola Beckley (Alto) studied mathematics at Warwick University and singing at the Royal College of Music.
 She is now Head of Singing at Streatham and Clapham High School and also teaches at the Old Palace of John Whitgift School in Croydon.
 She has worked professionally with a wide variety of choirs, including the BBC Singers, The King’s Consort, Philharmonia Voices, London Voices and London Sinfonietta Voices.
-She has worked in many other choirs and consorts and opera choruses as well as undertaking solo engagements in oratorios and opera from Bach through Brahms to Britten.
+Nicola has worked in many other choirs, consorts and opera choruses as well as undertaking solo engagements in oratorios and opera from Bach, through Brahms, to Britten.

-Ruth Beedham (Sinfonietta ‘cello) studied at Trinity College of Music with Alison Wells and Natasha Pavlutskaya.
-Whilst at Trinity Ruth won the Leonard Smith Prize for string and piano duo and was also awarded a scholarship to continue her studies with a postgraduate diploma.
+Ruth Beedham (Sinfonietta – cello) studied at Trinity College of Music with Alison Wells and Natasha Pavlutskaya.
+Whilst at Trinity Ruth won the Leonard Smith Prize for string and piano duo and was awarded a scholarship to continue her studies with a postgraduate diploma.
 She now studies privately with Naomi Butterworth.

 Ruth is a member of The Backman Trio – a Finnish/British trio who have performed extensively across both countries.
 In 2012 they performed at the new music hall in Helsinki and made a recording for Finnish radio station YLE 1.
 Last year they launched their debut CD “Fantasia” (British and Finish piano trios) on Finish label Fuga.
-Ruth has been guest soloist with Wandsworth Symphony Orchestra and St Paul’s Sinfonia and has also made a solo demo recording for Oscar winning film composer Rachel Portman.
+Ruth has been guest soloist with Wandsworth Symphony Orchestra and St Paul’s Sinfonia, and has made a solo demo recording for Oscar-winning film composer Rachel Portman.